-Students will synthesize a broad understanding of science and social science.
+Students will synthesize a broad understanding of the arts and humanities and the social and natural sciences..

 Objective 5: Specialized Knowledge

 Students will master the fundamental concepts, principle terminology, historical foundations, and future implications of a specific field or discipline.